Mountain Harvest Pine Pollen and Lion's Mane Extract Tablets

 Lion's Mane is considered a safe, edible mushroom.
 Additionally, animal models have shown Lion's Mane to be non-toxic.

 With that said, some people have stated that the use of Lion's Mane extract can cause an itchiness of the skin, due to increased Neural Growth Factor (NGF).
 Precaution should be taken in the case of allergy or allergic symptoms.

 One case of a probable adverse reaction to Lion's Mane (respiratory distress) has been reported in the literature.

 Using Pine Pollen and Lion's Mane Extract Tablets

-The suggested dosage is 3 tablets, up to 2 times per day.
+The suggested dosage is 3 tablets, taken twice daily.

 Other Ingredients: None.
 No binders are needed in this product because of the natural polysaccharides present in Lion's Mane Extract